-“Any time a punk band starts experimenting, that’s the era of the band that I love,” remarks Dirty Ghosts guitarist and songwriter Allyson Baker while discussing the genesis of Let It Pretend, the band’s forthcoming sophomore effort for Last Gang Records set to be released this fall and the Cataract EP (that includes remixes byTOBACCO and Mikey Young) on Burger Records .
+“Any time a punk band starts experimenting, that’s the era of the band that I love,” remarks Dirty Ghosts guitarist and songwriter Allyson Baker while discussing the genesis of Let It Pretend, the band’s forthcoming sophomore effort for Last Gang Records set to be released .

 Baker is no stranger to experimentation herself.
 The Toronto native got her start dealing out ferocious punk with Motorhead-inspired hardcore outfit Teen Crud Combo in her hometown before she relocated to San Francisco and founded fuzzed-out, psych blues quartet Parchman Farm.
 But after that band split in 2006, she moved in a decidedly different sonic direction that would lead her to Dirty Ghosts.